aminoa/rc-app/questions.md

   - Working on a Duolingo ML team to develop their LLMs to make practice conversations natural for users

 ## Why do you want to attend RC?
 How would attending RC be different than working on your own?
-research
-[//]: Point 1 is really strong.
-BUGS and Recurse do have a lot in common now that I think of it
-[//]: same type of dedicated environment -> is this in reference to OSIRIS (if so, I would mention it explicity like you do for BUGS)
-[//]: collaborate academic environments - what makes them academic instead of just collaborative environments
-[//]: feel inspired and jealous - jealous is a bit tough, not sure if it will be one of those words that come across with a different intention than you want

 I've enjoyed working on projects on my own, but I always found myself yearning to 1) bring others to work on collaborative projects and 2) bring myself to environments where I could push myself on these projects.

 For 1) I started BUGS (https://bugsnyu.com), the open source club at NYU, to bring people together to work on cool open source projects (the BUGS website, the NYU CS Wiki, and NYU Syllabi are three examples); the club evolved into helping teach the NYU CS community through workshops and speaker events.

 For 2), I always pushed myself to be in collaborative academic environments.
-I spent a large amount of time at the OSIRIS lab, NYU's cybersecurity lab in Brooklyn, to be with other motivated CS/cyber students.
+I spent a large amount of time at the OSIRIS lab, NYU's cybersecurity research lab in Brooklyn, to be with other motivated CS/cyber students.
 The environment was conducive to learn from my peers (CTFs, containerization knowledge, reverse engineering, etc), stay motivated to work on projects, and push myself to learn/create cooler things (I wrote 2 CTF challenges for NYU CSAW).

-I find that the Recurse Center provides the same type of dedicated environment that would push me while having a project focus from BUGS.
-I would like to see new faces, ideas, and concepts to make me feel inspired and jealous!
+I find that the Recurse Center provides the same type of dedicated environment found in OSIRIS that would push me while having a project focus from BUGS.
+I would like to see new faces, ideas, and concepts to make me feel inspired!
 It humbles me but also boosts my excitement about what I work on, what others work on, and the field as a whole.

 ## What would you like to work on at RC?

-[//]: I think some content about why you would choose what you would choose would be good.
-Don't want it to come off as just trying to work through your side project backlog I think.
-[//]: ARM dynamic recompiler - that is a crazy 3 words that I need to look into at some point
-[//]: https://git-scm.com/docs/user-manual.html for the git stuff
-[//]: Wow a lot lot of emu stuff, kinda cool

-It's hard to exactly know which direction I would go in Recurse Center, especially since I believe in the idea of catching the waves (ideas) when they come by.
-With that being said, that doesn't mean I don't have a checklist!
-I want to emphasize that, maybe with the exception of the Git project, I listed difficult projects without an obvious implementation path because I think the RC environment will be beneficial in pushing me to wade through these projects with less fear than I would normally would be on my own.
+It's hard to know the direction I would go in RC, especially since I believe in the idea of catching the waves (ideas) when they come by.
+The listed projects I chose are difficult and lack a straightforward implementation path; I find that the RC environment will keep me more motivated to wade through the unclear challenges.

 Develop baseband emulation as part of researching a low-level iPhone 2G emulator
-- Emulation is necessary for software preservation so I want to tackle this, though this is grand project
+- Emulation is necessary for software preservation so I want to tackle this, even though this is a grand project
-- Based on existing iPod Touch emulation work by Martijn de Vos, I'll focus on researching the baseband (cellular) component such that I can write and incorporate a C++ re-implementation
+- Based on de Vos' iPod Touch emulation work, I'll research the baseband (cellular) component and write and incorporate a C++ reimplementation

 De-QEMUize existing iPod touch emulator
-- Related to the above item, I want to see if I can insert an existing ARM dynamic recompiler to improve performance
-- This would also require a significant rewrite of the iPod Touch emulator
+- Related to the above item, I want to insert an existing ARM dynamic recompiler to improve performance (this would require a significant rewrite)

 Rewrite my Game Boy emulator (in Rust 🦀)
 - I wrote dot-matrix last summer but a) I didn't finish the graphics and b) I dare myself to attempt APU (audio) emulation.